Looking Ahead: Gaza War and UK Elections

 cover a new conspiracy, collusion, disinformation, you name it,

+a bad cause of COVID, there's usually another cause there.
 And whatever they are doing, they project onto other people.

 And then I have something I wrote when I had 101 temperature with COVID, and it's called Feverish COVID Dreams and how it makes you go crazy.

 You might like it.
+It's because

-when you got cold and you're sitting there and you look at your email and you've got, why aren't you here?
+when you got COVID and you're sitting there and you look at your email and you've got, why aren't you here?
+And you're supposed to be here and you've got this to do.
+And you can hardly lift your head.

 You try to formulate or you try to postulate that all the mistakes in your life have led to where you are at this moment.

-So then you go back and say, did I really have to go to Libya when I had a dull ache and get a ruptured appendix?
+So then you go back and say, Did I really have to go to Libya when I had a dull ache and get a ruptured appendix?

-Did I really have to get a and you blame yourself for every bad thing that's happened because they inevitably inevitably lead to where you are and expand.
+Did I really have to get a and you blame yourself for every bad thing that's happened because they inevitably lead to where you are and expand.

 And then